How To Set Up Sidemount Loop Bungee

 This option is getting increasingly more popular in the sidemount community, especially with those diving ‘Mexican Cave’ style systems.
 However, some divers find the configuration and setup to be confusing… it’s actually pretty simple.

 Here is my illustrated guide on how to set up and size loop bungees for sidemount.

 What do you need to make sidemount loop bungees?

-You need to add three pieces of hardware to your harness:
+You need three pieces of hardware for your harness:

 - A retainer on the rear spine strap from which your bungees will originate.

 - Two attachment points on the front shoulder straps.

 These need to be set, front and back, at the same height, just immediately below your armpit.
 The bungees need to run horizontally front-to-back, otherwise, they can drag the cylinder valves out of position below your armpits; which will ruin your cylinder trim.

 You will also need approximately 2 meters of sidemount bungee.
 6mm (approx 1/4″) bungee works best for most divers.
 However, if you are using very heavy/high-capacity steel cylinders, you may want to increase the bungee size to 8mm or even 10mm in extreme cases.

 Once the tri-glide is correctly positioned on your spine webbing strap, it’s a simple task to thread the bungee through the holes and secure each end with a basic overhand knot.